BazzaCuda/MinimalistMediaPlayerX/README.md

 `Left Arrow`            | pauses the video and steps backwards one frame.
 Can be held down for rapid continuous stepping `Up Arrow`              | increase the volume.
 Can be held down for rapid increase `Down Arrow`            | decrease the volume.
 Can be held down for rapid decrease `Ctrl-Up Arrow`         | pan up.
-Can be held down for continuous panning `Ctrl-Down Arrow`       | pan down.
-Can be held down for continuous panning `Ctrl-Left Arrow`       | pan left.
-Can be held down for continuous panning `Ctrl-Right Arrow`      | pan right.
-Can be held down for continuous panning `Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12
+Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Down Arrow`       | pan down.
+Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Left Arrow`       | pan left.
+Can be held down for continuous panning (Ctrl-Shift for double speed) `Ctrl-Right Arrow`      | pan right.
+Can be held down for continuous panning (Ctrl-Shift for double speed) `Pg Up`                 | rotate video left/anti-clockwise (you must have first rotated right at least once) `Pg Dn`                 | rotate video right/clockwise (you must do this at least once before you can rotate left) `INSERT`                | copy media file name (without the extension) to the clipboard. e.g. for saving the file after F12